Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 cheese shop in Pienza

-I entered the third shop a little desperate, nervous but still wanting my pecorino.
-When I asked if they could vacuum pack my stuff (no, I didn’t even want to taste them, at that point), again, I was rudely answered I would have to wait until they had served everybody in the shop.
+I entered the third store, a little desperate, nervous, but still wanting my Pecorino di Pienza.
+When I asked if they could vacuum-pack my stuff (no, I didn’t even want to taste them at that point), again, I was rudely told I would have to wait until they had served everybody in the shop.

 So I ended up running away from these horrible people.